 - If your car has been written off or if your vehicle is stolen.

-- If the garage has no courtesy cars available.
-This is usually in the policy terms as a ‘subject to availability’ clause.
+- If the garage has no courtesy cars available, this is usually referred to as a ‘subject to availability’ clause.

 - If you’re under 21 years of age.